- Name: Ross Golder

 Recent Work Experience

-I am also experienced and comfortable working in Java, C, Python and several other languages.
-I am fluent in many common modern network protocols, applications and technologies, and am responsible for managing and supporting several networks.
+I am experienced and comfortable working in Python, Go, C, Java and several other programming and scripting languages.
+I am familiar with many common modern network protocols, applications and technologies.

-In my spare time, I help run a local sailing club where we teach youngsters to sail and take them to compete at various national events throughout the year.
-When the wind is too strong to sail, I enjoy kite-surfing.
+In my spare time, I help run a local sailing club where we teach youngsters to sail and compete at various national events throughout the year.
+When the wind is a bit stronger, I enjoy kite-surfing.

 September 1993 to June 1994: